Our Foundation believes in the power of education to help transform lives and improve communities.

 Frank has a Bachelor of Economics from Macquarie University and a Master of Business Administration (Executive) from the Australian Graduate School of Management.
 Frank is also a Fellow of the Chartered Accountants Australia and New Zealand and a Fellow of the Financial Services Institute of Australasia.

-He is a former Chairman of Macquarie Group Limited and Macquarie Bank Limited, Origin Energy Limited, Healthscope Limited and the Sydney Harbour Federation Trust.
-Kevin was as a Partner of Solicitors Allens Arthur Robinson (now Allens) and Chairman from 1995 to 2004.
-Kevin has a Bachelor of Arts and Law (Honours) from Sydney University and a Master of Law from Harvard University.
-He was made a Member of the Order of Australia for services to the Law, Business and the Community in 2005.
+He is a former Chairman of Macquarie Group Limited, Origin Energy Limited, Healthscope Limited and the Sydney Harbour Federation Trust.
+Kevin was a partner of Solicitors Allens Arthur Robinson (now Allens) and Chairman from 1995 to 2004.
+Kevin has a Bachelor of Arts and Laws (Honours) from the University of Sydney and a Master of Law from Harvard University.
+He was made an Officer of the Order of Australia for distinguished service to business, corporate governance, and as an advocate for gender equity in 2020.

-Helen was the first woman to head an Australian Government department and, since 1985, has headed the Departments of Education, Tourism, Immigration and Multicultural Affairs, Communications IT and the Arts, and Human Services.
-She has been Public Service Commissioner and Parliamentary Service Commissioner and was the inaugural Head of the Commonwealth-State Relations Secretariat.
+Helen joined the Foundation Board since its inception.
+Helen retired after a long public sector career.
+She was the first woman to head an Australian Government department and, since 1985, has headed the Departments of Education, Tourism, Immigration and Multicultural Affairs, Communications IT and the Arts, and Human Services.
+She has been Public Service Commissioner and Parliamentary Service Commissioner, and was the inaugural Head of the Commonwealth-State Relations Secretariat.

-In 1993, she was made an officer in the Order of Australia for 'services to public administration'.
+In 2019, she was made a Companion of the Order of Australia 'for eminent service to public administration through senior advisory roles, and to policy reform and innovative program delivery.’
 She is a Fellow of the Australian Institute of Management, and a Fellow of the Australian Institute of Public Administration.

 Kitty was appointed as Professor to the University of Tasmania in 2016, where she leads the research portfolio in the Peter Underwood Centre for Educational Attainment.
 Prior to this, she worked in research at Victoria University, Melbourne (2012-2016), and in pre-service teacher education at the University of Technology Sydney (2004-2011) and the University of Sydney (2001-2003).
 She earned her PhD from the University of Sydney in 2003.